ddnexus/pagy/docs/api/backend.md

 Override it if you need to add or change some variable.
 For example you may want to add the `:item_path` or the `:item_name` to customize the `pagy_info` output, or even cache the `count`.

-_IMPORTANT_: `:count` and `:page` are the only 2 required pagy core variables, so be careful not to remove them from the returned hash.
+_IMPORTANT_: `:count` and `:page` are the only 2 required Pagy core variables, so be careful not to remove them from the returned hash.

 See also the [How To](../how-to.md) wiki page for some usage example.